TuskyTO/big4sports/README.md

    b.
 Create your own trivia questions via add a "add a new trivia question"
    c.
 Update your own trivia questions (ONLY YOURS)
    d.
 Delete your own trivia questions (ONLY YOURS)
    e.
 Visit our landing page

+LINK TO OUR WEB APP ON INFINITY FREE: https://big4sports.kesug.com/

 As you navigate through these steps, you should see the following pages: